mikeplavsky/words/essays.md

-Undermining the very objective we are trying to achieve Of ccourse, I accept the need to do X, but this should be Y In this essay, I will explain why I hold this view Learning the means to cope with X
+Undermining the very objective we are trying to achieve Of cc
+Of course, I accept the need to do X, but this should be Y In this essay, I will explain why I hold this view Learning the means to cope with X
 Overall, I feel that X is of great benefit to society, and that discouraging Y would actually be dangerous